 See my previous post, about the crèche at Loze.

-If you go to Stephanie’s excellent blog, you will find out about the origin of Christmas markets in 14th-century Alsace.
+Christmas markets originated in 14th-century Alsace.
 Since then, the tradition has spread throughout France.
 I don’t remember there being any in this region when we first moved here in 1997, but nearly every village now holds one (a case of overkill, perhaps).

 I went to one last Sunday in the small bastide village of Verfeil.
 As well as the usual Christmas decorations and gifts for sale, there was a book fair featuring local authors and publishers.
 There are several small presses in the region, which specialise in books about the area and local traditions and novels set around here.
 I had to keep my purse tightly shut (although I did buy something – but can’t reveal here what it was).